-When a shipper contacts a 3PL to arrange for transportation of goods, he expects to hear, “No problem!
+When a shipper contacts a 3PL to arrange for transportation of goods, he or she expects to hear, “No problem!
 The truck will be there just when you need it!”
 And that is certainly what we all want to say.
 The truth is, though, that the carrier market is tight, and likely to get tighter.
 Sometimes it is impossible to accommodate a shipper’s timing.
 At times you can’t offer a backhaul and may lose a carrier.
 Occasionally, loads are dropped.
 There simply aren’t enough carriers.
 With Electronic Logging Devices (ELD) becoming mandatory now (though there are some extensions), drivers have to adhere to and bear the expense of yet another regulation.

 Our PDF “Coping with the Tight Carrier Market: Surviving and Thriving in the Post-ELD World” examines the current state of the carrier market, explores some of the reasons for its contraction, and articulates the five keys to surviving and thriving in this tight market.